Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Per the National Institute of Corrections, there are approximately 19,110 inmates in Illinois jails and more than 38,250 inmates in Illinois prisons.6 Some information that can be found via inmate records are photos, inmate release dates, current institution, and details about an inmate’s conviction.

-How Do I Find Out If Someone is in Jail in Illinois?
+How Do I Find Out If Someone Is in Jail in Illinois?

-People wanting to find out if someone was arrested or is in jail can utilize search tools offered by their local counties.
 For example, the Cook County Sheriff’s Office has a very easy-to-use inmate locator feature.
 The user first needs to agree with the terms and conditions listed by checking the box before clicking the “Begin Search” button.
 Site visitors can search by first and last name or by booking number.

 A more comprehensive overview of the best ways to find details on inmates and arrests in Cook County–or to find any other records through county custodians–can be viewed via our Cook County public records resource.